Subscription Form, Submission Instructions, and Peer Review Guidelines

 What's New - Here are included public and professional events occurring around the Northwest; please feel free to send us news of events that you would like us to post.

-Journal of Northwest Anthropology - This is an exciting time for the Northwest's only professional journal publishing anthropological research from all four subfields (archaeology, biological, linguistics, and social).
-With 45 years of published material and the opportunities that technology and the internet allow for sharing information globally, we are using the website to disseminate past research, find researchers ready to publish their work, and reach new audiences.
+Journal of Northwest Anthropology (JONA) - This is an exciting time for the Northwest's only professional journal publishing anthropological research from all four subfields (archaeology, biological, linguistics, and social).
+With almost a half century of published material, the internet provides new opportunities to share this information globally.
+We are also using the website to improve access for our subscribers, find researchers ready to publish their work, and reach new audiences.
+Under the JONA tab, you can search JONA titles and abstracts for topics of interest; view current and past volumes; view thematic compilations; and obtain information on subscribing, submitting a manuscript, and our peer review process.

 Archaeological Disasters - During our past thirty years working in Northwest cultural resource management, we've see far too much destruction of the region’s cultural and historical heritage.
 Much of the destruction has been inadvertent, but preventable, if agencies, developers, and heritage specialists had taken the time to understand the potential impacts that their projects could cause.
 We are using this part of the website to take what we have learned and share it with the global community.
 We encourage those with similar interests to share their stories and stimulate dialogue.